sensu/sensu-docs/content/sensu-go/6.6/operations/maintain-sensu/tune.md

 ## Agent reconnection rate

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the agent-rate-limit flag in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the agent-rate-limit backend configuration flag in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}

 It may take several minutes for all agents to reconnect after a sensu-backend restart, especially if you have a large number of agents.